SPGryphons/GryphonCTF2018-Challenges/challenges/misc/MyName/README.md

 ## Question Text

-Everybody  Has a name  Some are different  Some the same  Some are short  Some are long  All are right  None are wrong  I like my name  It's special to me  It's exactly who I want to be!
+Everybody has a name
+Some are different
+Some the same
+Some are short
+Some are long
+All are right
+None are wrong
+I like my name
+It's special to me
+It's exactly who I want to be!
 What's my name?

 *Creator - Va1aR (Joshua)*